LLayta/Memory-allocators/README.md

 Pretty practical and opens up to a ton of optimizations leading to really fast and space efficient memory allocators.

 ### Cons:
+A rather complex implementation that requires a linked list implementation, there are also a huge variety of different ways to implement them.

 ### Notes:
 Tons of modern memory allocators such as ``ptmalloc`` and ``dlmalloc`` use this type of allocator.
-Some allocators implemnet binning to store certain lengths of chunk ranges for quick access of free list.
-Some implement seperate linked lists for different sizes for even faster access to free chunks.
-Some implement a binary search tree that orders based on size or chunk address.
+Some allocators implement bins to store certain lengths of chunk ranges for quick access in the free list.
+Some implement seperate linked lists for different sizes for fast access to free chunks.
+Some implement a binary search tree that orders based on chunk size or chunk address.
 A lot of allocators implement block splitting from recently fetched searching operations.
 A common optimization that ``free`` would implement would be block coalescing, where we combined adjacent free chunks into a big free chunk and mark it as new.

 ## Other types
 Some types I haven't implemented but exist:
  * Buddy allocators
  * Stack allocators
  * Pool allocators (extremely practical)
+ * Fixed size allocators
+ * Slab allocators

 # Why would we write our own?
 Why would we write our own?
 Given memory allocator interfaces such as: ``malloc / free()`` and ``new / delete`` are designed to fit most general cases.
 This is very commonly done in video game engines and other areas of software engineering where hundreds of allocations are preformed.